leanprover/fp-lean/functional-programming-lean/src/getting-to-know/conveniences.md

 As a rule of thumb, omitting the types of literal values (like strings and numbers) usually works, although Lean may pick a type for literal numbers that is more specific than the intended type.
 Lean can usually determine a type for a function application, because it already knows the argument types and the return type.
 Omitting return types for function definitions will often work, but function arguments typically require annotations.
-Definitions that are not functions, like `unzipped` in the example, do not need types if their bodies do not need types, and the body of this definition is a function application.
+Definitions that are not functions, like `unzipped` in the example, do not need type annotations if their bodies do not need type annotations, and the body of this definition is a function application.

 Omitting the return type for `unzip` is possible when using an explicit `match` expression:
 ```Lean